 Source of Funds:

-As explained above, the Energy Management and Efficiency Program comprises three sources of funds: an IDB loan for US$15 million, a JICA loan for US$15 million (as Joint Cofinancing, see definition above) and, an EU-CIF grant for US$ 10 million (as a Cofinancing Administered by the IDB, see definition above), totaling US$40 million.
+As explained above, the Energy Management and Efficiency Program comprises three sources of funds: an IDB loan for US$15 million, a JICA loan for US$15 million (as Joint Cofinancing, see definition above) and, an EU-CIF grant for an estimated US$ 10 million (as a Cofinancing Administered by the IDB, see definition above), totaling US$40 million.
 Bank Policies and standards:

 Procurement: The procurement of works, goods, services and consultancy services for activities and contracts shall be done in accordance with the Bank Policy for the procurement of Goods and Works (GN-2349-9), Bank Policy for the selection and contracting consultants (GN-2350-9), and the Bank Policy for use of country systems, as may be amended from time to time.
 During the execution of the Programme, the following two exceptions to Bank procurement policies approved under GN-2610-2 (4.14 and 4.14) will apply: (i) All procurement processes under the overall Programme will be open to suppliers, consultants, contractors and service providers from IDB member countries and, also, from countries recognized by the European Union as eligible.
 This exception is required to apply to Bank’s own resources when used together with EU funds.
-The EC/EU publishes the list of eligible countries (or any updates thereto) as an annex to the “Practical Guide to Contract.
+The ECpublishes the list of eligible countries (or any updates thereto) as an annex to the “Practical Guide to Contract.
 Procedures for EU External Actions” (the “PRAG”) which is available on its Internet website.
-The Bank will act based on the latest version of the PRAG published by the EC/EU on that website; and (ii) In accordance with the Bank’s procurement policies (¶4 of the Appendix 1 of the documents GN-2349-9 and GN-2350-9, respectively), the Bank requires that the borrower or beneficiary retain relevant documentation during project implementation and to three years after the date of the final disbursement.
+The Bank will act based on the latest version of the PRAG published by the ECon that website; and (ii) In accordance with the Bank’s procurement policies (¶4 of the Appendix 1 of the documents GN-2349-9 and GN-2350-9, respectively), the Bank requires that the borrower or beneficiary retain relevant documentation during project implementation and to three years after the date of the final disbursement.
 The EA will have to extend the retention period from three to five years after the final disbursement, or longer if the Bank is aware of any claim initiated before the expiration of this term.

 External control and reporting.

 Financial Audits.
 For each fiscal year during project execution, the PCJ will be responsible to submit AFS for the Programme.
 The external audit of the Programme will be done by independent public accountants that are acceptable to the bank and will follow the Bank’s Financial Management Guidelines (OP-273-6) and Financial Reports and External Audits Handbook for Bank financed operations.
 Standard financial reporting requirements of the Bank will apply.
-These financial audits will have to be delivered by the PCJ to the Bank and JICA: (a) Annually: within 90 calendar days after the Jamaica’s fiscal closing date; (b) Final Audit: within 90 calendar days after to the final disbursement date as defined in the Non-Reimbursable financial agreement; (c) Inputs to the Bank’s Management Declaration: within 30 calendar days after the Jamaica’s fiscal closing date.
+These financial audits will have to be delivered by the PCJ to the Bank and JICA: (a) Annually: within 90 calendar days after the Jamaica’s fiscal closing date; (b) Final Audit: within 90 calendar days after to the final disbursement date as defined in the Non-Reimbursable financial agreement;.
 The costs for the audits will be financed with resources from the EMEP loan operation.
 These audited financial statements are a key input for the signing of the Management Declaration.
-As inputs to the Management Declaration, the EA shall provide a Preliminary Findings Report and an Internal Control Assurance Report.

-In the case of the EC/EU, the audited financial statements and the Management Declaration will have to be submitted together by the Bank to the EC/EU and within the above-mentioned timeframe.
-Project teams are responsible for producing and delivering to the EC/EU, progress reports covering a period of 12 months, consistent with the EA’s country fiscal year.
+In the case of the EU resources, the audited financial statements and the Management Declaration will have to be submitted together by the Bank to the EC and within the above-mentioned timeframe.
+Project teams are responsible for producing and delivering to the EC, progress reports covering a period defined in the Delegation Agreement signed between the EU and IDB.